How to Afford Boarding School in New Jersey

 What Do You Get With the Cost of a Boarding School?

-If you’re imagining boarding school like the movies, with students living in a beautiful location, eating great food, & traveling around the world, the exciting thing is that reality isn't too far off!
+If you’re imagining boarding school like the movies, with students living in a beautiful location, eating great food, and traveling around the world, the exciting thing is that reality isn't too far off!

 Although private boarding school costs can range anywhere from $30,000 to $66,000, this cost includes more than just tuition.